tditmars/power-outage-analysis/README.md

 ### Additional Feature Engineering

 We implemented a preprocessing sklearn `ColumnTransformer` which performs a number of transformations on both the features that were included in our baseline model as well as a few additional relevant features that we wanted to introduce to our improved model.
 This preprocessing pipeline became a sub-step of all of our subsequent regression models which were each implemented as their own sklearn `Pipeline`.
-All of the chosen features and there corresponding transformations are as follows:
+All of the chosen features and their corresponding transformations are as follows:

 **Retained Features from the Baseline Model:**